stephengarry2002/sciprog_24/README.md

 * Compares this with the real value of $e$

 * Writes a code to print array of ones using pointer arithmatic

+## Practical 8

+* Added on 14/11/2024

+* Writes a code to find the greatest common divisor using two variations of Euclids algorithm

+* Uses a recursive and iterative to return the greatest common divisor of two integers